 Personally, I find this innovation in education really interesting and I am inspired to use it in my classroom as well.

-Significantly, Nielsen encourages teachers to magnify their techy skills by starting with simple resources such as Facebook and joining different groups related to their subject matter being taught.
+Significantly, Nielsen encourages teachers to magnify their techy skills by starting with simple resources such as Facebook and joining different groups related to the subject matter being taught.
 In fact, she heartily recommends her Facebook group, The Innovative Teacher, which interests me as well.

 Incredible Tech Savvy Educator